 Ingredients

-– 200 grams of crumbled bread (for the ones who doesn’t use it, increase the number of eggs);
+200 gr. crumbled bread (some do not use it, in which case you increase the number of eggs)

 Method